cgeeng/payroll_gen/instructions/README.md

 > [!NOTE]
 > A common question is "how many tests".
 The answer is that it isn't a number but that you test
-> all paths, no just the "happy path".
+> all paths, not just the "happy path".
 This means you need to test edge cases, and make
 > sure everything is tested.
 Being complete in your testing, will make it much easier when working with the autograder (often common issues are style more than functionality if you
 > are complete in testing).
 >